modelscope/FunASR/runtime/llama.cpp/README.md

   -m sensevoice-small-f16.gguf -a sample.wav --backend cuda
 ```

 Use the matching `CMAKE_CUDA_ARCHITECTURES` value for your GPU.
-RTX 50 /
-Blackwell cards report compute capability 12.0 (`sm_120`), so the current
-`windows-x64-cuda` prebuilt package for architecture 86 will not cover those
-cards.
+A successful
+release workflow build verifies architecture 120 code generation and ZIP
+integrity; it does not prove execution on physical Blackwell hardware.
+Keep
+hardware-specific reports open until the matching archive is retested on the
+reported GPU.

 `--backend cpu` remains the default and is what the portable cross-platform
 prebuilt binaries use.
 The CUDA package requires an NVIDIA driver compatible